Language Model (LM) Invoker

 lm_invoker = OpenAILMInvoker(OpenAILM.GPT_5_NANO)

-response = asyncio.run(lm_invoker.invoke("What is the capital city of Indonesia?"))
+output = asyncio.run(lm_invoker.invoke("What is the capital city of Indonesia?"))

 Understanding LM Invoker Output Type